 The semi desert conditions which prevail within the Central Karoo are a result of the harsh arid climate.
 The average annual rainfall for the District is 260 mm per annum.
 The highest rainfall occurs to the south with the Groot Swartberg mountain range, on the north-eastern side of the municipality, which receives between 500 to 700 mm per annum.
 Despite this, approximately 75% of the remaining region receives less than 200 mm per annum.
-The majority of the rain falls during between November (late spring) and April (early autumn), peaking in the late summer months of February and March, as can be seen from Figure 3.2 below.
+The majority of the rain falls between November (late spring) and April (early autumn), peaking in the late summer months of February and March.

-Climate change is expected to produce higher temperatures with possibly lower rainfall in the medium to long term, although there is a very low degree of certainty of the impacts of climate change on rainfall with some studies suggesting that parts of the Western Cape may receive greater rainfall (Western Cape Climate Change Response Framework, 2016), with concurrent higher levels of evpo-transpiration.
+Climate change is expected to produce higher temperatures with possibly lower rainfall in the medium to long term, although there is a very low degree of certainty of the impacts of climate change on rainfall with some studies suggesting that parts of the Western Cape may receive greater rainfall (Western Cape Climate Change Response Framework, 2016), with concurrent higher levels of evapotranspiration.
 Wind velocities are also expected to increase.
 These conditions will result in a reduction in Karoo vegetation with a potential increase in fires.
 Additionally, agriculture is expected to be negatively impacted with a decline in productivity and yield, resulting in a potential economic downturn in the region or the need to adopt far more drought-tolerant farming practices, plants species and approaches.